ackman678/currOpinRvw/currOpin_outline.md

 					* Correlated bursting among RGCs [#Maffei:1990]
 					* 'Spindle bursts'
 						* spindle shaped field potential oscillations in visual cortex [#Hanganu:2006]
+							* P5-P6 recordings. n = 32pups
+							* P1-P6 for some investigations n=4 for P1  P1-P6 + E23 = 24-29 days of development
+							* tung electrode arrays and patch clamp at P5-P6 head restrained, no anesthesia.
+N=32 pups
+							* Intermittent cortcial spindle bursting was dominant field pattern in immature visuals cortex 11.9+/-0.5hz with burst MUA.
+Similar freq over whole depth but incr MUA bursting in deeper ctx 200-1000um.
+								* 2.5 cortical bursts/min
+							* Single tungsten electrode MUA recording from retina after ice cooling with simultaneous MEA MUA in cortex
+								* only 53% of spindle bursts correlated with retinal activity but no way of telling if they were recording in retinotopically coincident locations
+								* 3.1 retinal bursts/min
+							* Optic nerve stimulation mapping of V1 was done for 5 pups
+								* in 3 animals no detectable ON response at P1 on contralateral side, but observed from P2 onwards`
+								* amplitude increased from P2 to P6
+								* ipsi response first seen at P3 but significantly smaller at all ages studied
+								* 30% of ON stimulations elicited spindle bursts contralaterally but not ipsilaterally
+							* Also looked at P1, P2 for MUA and spindle burst incidence.
+Spindle bursts started at P2
 					* 'Slow activity transients'
 						* infra-slow LFP wave with nested fast oscillations
 							* field oscillations and bursting multiunit activity in visual cortex [#Colonnese:2010]